Our Services

 Published on: 4/24/2026

-Red light therapy supports lymphatic drainage and reduces edema by lowering inflammation, enhancing microcirculation and stimulating lymph vessel contractility.
-This noninvasive approach can accelerate fluid clearance and complement manual drainage or compression therapies.
+Red light therapy (photobiomodulation) supports lymphatic drainage and reduces edema by lowering inflammation, boosting microcirculation, and stimulating lymph vessel contractility.
+This noninvasive treatment can speed fluid clearance and works well alongside manual lymphatic drainage or compression therapy.

 Edema—swelling caused by fluid buildup in tissues—can stem from injury, inflammation or lymphatic system dysfunction.
 Over time, chronic edema may lead to discomfort, stiffness or more serious issues such as lymphedema.
 Fortunately, emerging research suggests that red light therapy (RLT) can support lymphatic drainage and help reduce fluid retention.
 Below, we'll explore how RLT works, review its benefits, offer safe-use tips and highlight when to seek professional care.